| The sections to be presented will

 designation initially referred to the patient's pubescent

+and virginal status).
 Finally, recent observations of

 food related behaviors in anorexia nervosa have yielded